Margaret I of Denmark: Early years and marriage

-Margaret was born in March 1353 as the sixth and youngest child of King Valdemar IV and Helvig of Schleswig.
+Margaret was born in March 1353 as the sixth and youngest child of King Valdemar IV and Queen Helvig of Denmark.
 She was born in the prison of Søborg Castle, where her father had already confined her mother.
-She was baptised in Roskilde and in 1359, at the age of six, engaged to the 18-year-old King Haakon VI of Norway, the youngest son of the Swedish-Norwegian king Magnus IV & VII.
-As part of the marriage contract it is presumed that a treaty was signed ensuring Magnus the assistance of King Valdemar in a dispute with his second son, Eric "XII" of Sweden, who in 1356 held dominion over Southern Sweden.
+She was baptised in Roskilde and in 1359, at the age of six, engaged to the 18-year-old King Haakon VI, the youngest son of the Swedish-Norwegian king Magnus IV & VII.
+As part of the marriage contract, it is presumed that a treaty was signed ensuring Magnus the assistance of King Valdemar in a dispute with his second son, Erik "XII" of Sweden, who in 1356 held dominion over Southern Sweden.
 Margaret's marriage was thus a part of the Nordic power struggle.
 There was dissatisfaction with this in some circles, and the political activist Bridget of Sweden described the agreement in a letter to the Pope as "children playing with dolls".
 The goal of the marriage for King Valdemar was regaining Scania, which since 1332 had been mortgaged to Sweden.
 Per contemporary sources, the marriage contract contained an agreement to give Helsingborg Castle back to Denmark, but that was not enough for Valdemar, who in June 1359 took a large army across Øresund and soon occupied Scania.
 The attack was ostensibly to support Magnus against Erik, but in June 1359, Erik died.
 As a result, the balance of power changed, and all agreements between Magnus and Valdemar were terminated, including the marriage contract between Margaret and Haakon.